ThriveAudio/775mv.com-frontend/README.md

 - [ ] order edit shipping information
 - [x] include old password in password update form
 - [x] add phone number to checkout form
-- [ ] on checkout, on confirm email, check for existing account first
+- [x] on checkout, on confirm email, check for existing account first
+- [ ] add option to delete account
+- [ ] add option to delete account data
+- [ ] checkout - continuous checking for valid data - immediate user feedback
+- [ ] what to do if logged in user tries to checkout with email of another account